maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

     "animation": 50,
 }
 ````
-Most other Sortable options can be modified, except for `ghostClass` and `group` as these are required to be set for basic functionality.
+Most other Sortable options can be modified, except for `ghostClass`, `group` and `onSort` as these are required to be set for basic functionality.

 The only non-Sortable option that may currently be customised is the `header` option.
 The default for these are:
 ````